Short interest as a percentage of float

 Enterprise Products Partners’ short interest is the lowest among the four companies under review.

 Short interest ratio

-The short interest ratio indicates the number of days it could take for short sellers to cover all their positions.
-This ratio is calculated by dividing short interest by the average trading volumes for a particular stock.
+The short interest ratio indicates the number of days it will take for short sellers to cover all of their positions in a stock.
+It’s calculated by dividing short interest by the average trading volumes for a particular stock.

 The short interest ratios for EPD, ETE, KMI, and WMB are 1.7x, 5.7x, 2.4x, and 1.7x.
 So, the longest amount of time it’ll take to cover all open short positions in a stock is 5.7 days for ETE.